GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 };
 ```

-Now we can create our **Input Layout Description** using an array of `D3D11_INPUT_ELEMENT_DESC`.
-You can think of each element in this array as describing
-one field in the `VSInput`.

-The type aliases (`using Position` & `Color`) help us make this code more readable to easily guess what is what type.
+The type aliases (`using Position` and `using Color`) help us make this code more readable to easily guess what is what type.
 The first field is our position vector and the second field is our color vector — notice it is exactly like our `VSInput`.

 Now we can create our **Input Layout Description** using an array of `D3D11_INPUT_ELEMENT_DESC`.

 ```cpp
 constexpr D3D11_INPUT_ELEMENT_DESC vertexInputLayoutInfo[] =